 The issue of dual pricing - the practice of charging existing customers more than new ones - has been gaining momentum since early 2017 when the Financial Conduct Authority (FCA) brought in new rules around renewal transparency aiming to wean insurers off dual pricing.
 In April this year the industry received another nudge when the ABI and BIBA joined forces to tackle the issue, and again in July when the Chartered Insurance Institute (CII) published its Public Trust Index, revealing the number one issue for consumers is dual pricing, which they perceive as a lack of loyalty from their insurer.

-As Consumer Intelligence’s research shows, a year after the transparency rules came into force, motorists were still saving an average of at least £60 by switching insurers.
+As Consumer Intelligence’s research shows, a year after the renewal price disclosures rules came into force, motorists were still saving an average of at least £60 by switching insurers.